triton-inference-server/model_analyzer/docs/launch_modes.md

    depending on your chosen client protocol using the `--triton-grpc-endpoint`, and `--triton-http-endpoint` flags.
 You should also make sure that same GPUs are available to the Inference Server and Model Analyzer and they are on the same machine.
 Model Analyzer does not currently support profiling remote GPUs.
+You should also start the Triton Server using `--model-control-mode=explicit` to use this mode.